tensorflow/transform/docs/api_docs/python/tft/apply_function.md

 Deprecated function, equivalent to fn(*args). (deprecated)

-THIS FUNCTION IS DEPRECATED.
+Warning: THIS FUNCTION IS DEPRECATED.
 It will be removed in a future version.
 Instructions for updating:
 apply_function is no longer needed.  `apply_function(fn, *args)` is now equvalent to `fn(*args)`